 Terminology Services helps to bridge the gaps between isolated clusters of patient data found within varied systems, applications and networks.
 Through the process of analysis, data mapping, and implementation, Terminology Services help countries make use of a variety of different terminologies found within electronic health records (EHRs), data warehouses, and various other clinical systems.
 Terminology Services also support the mapping of local and proprietary dictionaries and code systems to standards.

 Through the use of Terminology Services, a health system can achieve semantic interoperability of its data.
-Semantic interoperability (or interoperability by meaning), enables accurate, consistent reporting and aggregation of clinical data, enabling effective exchange of information among the provider community leading to more informed patient care decisions.
+Semantic interoperability (or interoperability of meaning), enables accurate, consistent reporting and aggregation of clinical data, enabling effective exchange of information among the provider community leading to more informed patient care decisions.

 The benefits of Terminology Services to OpenHIE stakeholders include: